Aris-Offline/MCSkinn/README.md

 And the current version of MCSkinn, renamed to 'MCSkinn Legacy', will be maintained for a while, but no new features will be added, and it will finally be deprecated.
 I'm sorry for the issues you may have encountered while using MCSkinn Legacy, and I hope the new version will be better and meet your expectations.

 The MCSkinn legacy used some GPL-based code.
-Even if we have finally rewritten all the code, we will consider release the soruce code of the legacy version, but we're not sure yet.
+Even if we have finally rewritten all the code, we will consider release the soruce code of the legacy version when the new version is ready.
+We're still discussing this, so it's not a sure thing yet.

 In addition, something really unexpected and unpleasant happened to us recently, one of our open-source projects, was humiliated by someone, and that really hurt us and the whole community.
 Since the new MCSkinn has refactored ALL of the code, and no GPL-based code is used, we're afraid that the same thing will happen again.
 So, we have nothing to do but to make MCSkinn a closed-source project.
 I'm sorry for this decision, but I hope you can understand.
 For more information about the incident, please check here: https://docs.inkore.net/blog/2024/09/17/reflection-interest-in-opensource-community (that really hurt us a lot).